 Policy 5.3.2 - Evaluate the establishment of Historic and Conservation Districts to preserve neighborhoods with significant examples of historic architecture in residential and business structures.
 Finding: Complies with Condition.
-As demonstrated within this report, the proposal can comply with the applicable sections of the Oregon City Municipal Code as well as the Design Guidelines for New Construction, thus preserving the historic district.
+As demonstrated within this report, and the housing analysis below, the proposal can comply with the applicable sections of the Oregon City Municipal Code as well as the Design Guidelines for New Construction, thus preserving the historic district.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.